arvdsar/MQTT_NeoPixel_Status_Multiple_Improved/README.md

 Flash an updated firmware or change the configuration directly from your browser.

-This version requires the just released IotWebConf Library v3.x (incompatible with v2.x)
+This version requires the just released (alpha) IotWebConf Library v3.0.0 pre2 (incompatible with v2.x) Currently the IoTWebConf Library will not be properly loaded by PlatformIO from the platformio.ini file. therefore the library is temporarily included in this repo.

 ![alt text](https://www.vdsar.net/wordpress/wp-content/uploads/2020/12/IMG_3071-1.jpeg "Build Status Light")